Monday, June 24, 2019

-This month’s study involves exploring the raging debate over whether there is any such thing as ‘Gnosticism’ and whether or not it is important to stop labeling certain texts as ‘gnostic.’
-Following the ‘Questions for Discussion,’ presenter Deb Saxon offers some preparatory references:
+This month’s study involved exploring the raging debate over whether there is any such thing as ‘Gnosticism’ and whether or not it is important to stop labeling certain texts as ‘gnostic.’
+Following the ‘Questions for Discussion,’ presenter Deb Saxon offered some preparatory references:

 Questions for Discussion: